Dan Healey

-Dan Healey (born March 21, 1957) is a Canadian and English historian, Slavist.
+Dan Healey (born March 21, 1957) is a Canadian and English historian and Slavist.
 He is a pioneer of the study of the history of homosexuality in Russia.

 In 1981 he graduated with a bachelor's degree in Russian Language and Literature at the University of Toronto.
 In the 1980s he worked in the tourism industry in Canada, Great Britain, and the USSR.
-In the 1990s, he returned to academia and in 1998 completed the Ph.D. at the University of Toronto.
+In the 1990s, he returned to academia and in 1998 completed the PhD at the University of Toronto.

-Healey taught at the University of Swansea (2000-2011), at the University of Reading (2011-2013), at St Antony's College of the Oxford University (from 2013).
+Healey taught at the University of Swansea (2000–2011), at the University of Reading (2011–2013), at St Antony's College of Oxford University (from 2013).

 His book Homosexual Desire in Revolutionary Russia (2001) won the second place of the Gladstone Prize of the Royal Historical Society.

 His scholarly interests include the history of LGBT people of Russia, Russian and Soviet medicine and psychiatry, Russian and Soviet penitentiary institutions, GULAG.